 Cars are often considered "totaled" when the repair cost is more than a certain percentage of the vehicle's value.
 In many states a car is "totaled" when the repairs are greater than 75% of the car's value at the time of the accident.

 You may want gap insurance if:

-Examples of how gap insurance works
+Here are examples of how gap insurance can help.

-|You sideswipe a fence, causing major damage to your car||You'd make a claim on your collision insurance for your totaled car.
-The payout will be the value of the vehicle.
+You'd make a claim on your collision insurance for the totaled car.
+The payout will be the value of the vehicle minus your deductible.
 Gap insurance pays the difference between the value and the balance of your car loan or lease.

-|You hit a deer, causing major damage to your car||You'd make a claim on your comprehensive insurance for your totaled car.
-The payout will be the value of the vehicle.
+You'd make a claim on your comprehensive insurance for your totaled car.
+The payout will be the value of the vehicle minus your deductible.
 Gap insurance pays the difference between the value and the balance of your car loan or lease.

-|Your vehicle is stolen and not recovered||You'd make a claim on your comprehensive insurance for the value of the stolen car.
-Gap insurance pays the difference between the value and the balance of your car loan or lease.
+You'd make a claim on your comprehensive insurance for the stolen car.
+Gap insurance pays the difference between the insurance check and the balance of your car loan or lease.

-|Someone else hits your car, causing major damage||You'd make a claim on that person's liability insurance, since it's their fault.
+You can make a claim on that person's liability insurance, since it's their fault.
 Their insurance company will pay you the value of your totaled vehicle.
 Gap insurance will pay the difference between that check and the balance of your car loan or lease.